The New Zealand Kayak School is run by Mick Hopkinson and Pam Weiss.

 Ben Jackson is no longer the team youth and Rodeo head.
 He is a Kayak Two and has a degree in Outdoor Education.
 Living the trans-Pacific trans Atlantic lifestyle between NZ the USA and Denmark, he is sponsoring several airline companies!
 He has also paddled in Uganda and the Indian Himalayas.
 Recently he has begun to explore ‘other’ aspects of kayaking in the Arctic and the Antarctic and is currently an Antarctic Cruise Ship Expedition Leader, accompanied by his beloved Pernille who is still trying to teach him Danish.

-Jess Brown has finally “settled down” and now is resident in only one place, Rotorua where she is applying her second degree, in Forestry.
+Jess Brown has finally “settled down” and now is resident in only one place, Nelson, where she is applying her second degree, in Forestry.
 But we haven't given up on her yet.

 Zak Shaw is working at Tai Poutini Polytechnic.
-Along with his wife Sal they have built a house and are enjoying their first child, Cooper.
+Along with his wife Sal they have built a beautiful house which they are filling with children.
 If you need info on paddling in the Peruvian Andes, Tibet, Bolivia, India and Africa then its probably not too late, before parental amnesia sets in.

 Trying to keep tabs on this motley crew is Janette Kear.
 Janette lives in Christchurch and takes all our mail and telephone bookings and provides the organization that makes it all happen!
 Janette's has run both the Middle Fork of the Salmon River and the Main Salmon River in Idaho with us and can speak american as a result!